Integrative Project

 • April 1st for students who plan to graduate in May

-Following the brainstorming process and selecting a sponsor, a next step is to formally meet with Dr. Richardson, the Integrative Project Supervisor, to present and discuss your proposal.
-Students are expected to prepare a formal proposal via powerpoint presentation for this meeting.
-The powerpoint presentation should be a coherent outline of the Integrative Project that includes:
+Following the brainstorming process and selecting a sponsor, a next step is to submit either powerpoint presentation or word document of your topic proposal to the IP Proposal Upload Tool.
+The proposal should be a coherent outline of the Integrative Project that includes:

 1. A brief overview of the relevant literature,